chipmuenk/pyfda/README.rst

 or install locally using

 ::

 	pip install -e <YOUR_PATH_TO_PYFDA>

-where the specified path points to `pyfda.setup.py` but without including `setup.py`.
+where the specified path is the one your `setup.py` sits in.
 In this case, you need to have a local copy of the pyfda project, preferrably using git.
+Now you can edit your local copy, test it and e.g. push it to your own git fork.

 Starting pyFDA
 --------------